Why do you want EU citizenship?

 - Purchasing a property for a minimum of €350,000 or leasing a property for a minimum of 5 years with a minimum annual rent of €16,000.

 - An investment of €150,000 in government-approved instruments which is held for not less than 5 years.

 - A clean criminal record and passing a “fit and proper” test.

-The program is efficient and well administered, with processing times of 3 – 4 months but your chances of a positive outcome are greatly enhanced by working with an experienced immigration professional.
+The program is efficient and well administered, with processing times of 3 – 4 months.
+Critically, your chances of a positive outcome are greatly enhanced by working with an experienced immigration professional.

-Click here for a confidential consultation on the Malta’s Individual Investor Programme.
+Contact us for a confidential consultation on Malta’s Individual Investor Programme and accessing EU citizenship.

-This landlocked Central European nation of 8.8 million citizens offers one of the most powerful passports in the world.
-Austria’s economy is also one of the strongest in the world driven by a large industrial base, high levels of global tourism and a robust services sector.
-Growth in 2017 was twice that of 2016, and the OECD forecast is for the economy to continue to be buoyant through 2018 and 2019.
+This landlocked Central European nation of 8.8 million citizens offers one of the most powerful passports in the world with its EU citizenship.
+Apart from this, Austria’s economy is also one of the strongest in the world.
+It is driven by a large industrial base, high levels of global tourism and a robust services sector.
+Growth in 2017 was twice that of 2016, and the OECD forecast is for the economy to continue to be buoyant through 2019, 2020 and beyond.

 Austria is a stable social democracy, with low crime rates, high levels of social inclusion and strong civic institutions.

-The Austrian Citizenship by Investment program in an amendment to the Austrian Citizenship act and is administered through the “person of extraordinary merit” clause.
-This means there is no fixed criterion for the award of this visa, the determination is by the government of the day.
+The Austrian Citizenship by Investment program in an amendment to the Austrian Citizenship act.
+It is administered through the “person of extraordinary merit” clause.
+This means there is no fixed criterion for the award of this visa.
+Critically, the determination is by the government of the day.
 Consensus on what would work seems to be that, at a minimum, the applicant should: